Business Valuation Guide

 Key Valuation Drivers

-These are the factors buyers and analysts weigh most heavily when evaluating a auto repair business.
+These are the factors buyers and analysts weigh most heavily when evaluating an auto repair business.

 • Number of ASE-certified technicians and specialty areas (transmission, diesel, EV)